loomster321/workflow-father/ShotSegmentation.md

 ## Input/Output Format

 ### Input Format

 The input is a Scene Blueprint JSON array, where each object represents a scene with properties including scene_id, scene_narration, scene_description, suggested_visuals, suggested_audio, word_count, expected_duration, and production_notes.

+**IMPORTANT: The input may contain multiple scenes (typically 5-10) that ALL need to be processed.
+You must handle ALL scenes in the array.**

 ### Output Format

-The output is a Shot Plan JSON array, where each object represents an individual shot with properties including scene_id, shot_id, shot_number, shot_title, shot_description, roll_type ("A" or "B"), narration_text, suggested_broll_visuals, suggested_sound_effects, emotional_tone, and shot_notes.
+The output is a Shot Plan JSON array, where each object represents an individual shot with properties including scene_id, shot_id, shot_number, shot_title, shot_description, roll_type ("A" or "B"), narration_text, suggested_broll_visuals, suggested_sound_effects, emotional_tone, and shot_purpose.
 Note that word_count and expected_duration will be calculated by the subsequent Shot Metrics Calculator node.

+**CRITICAL: Your output MUST include shots for EVERY scene that was in the input.
+Incomplete processing will break the workflow.**

+**REQUIRED OUTPUT FORMAT:**
+1. The output MUST be a valid JSON array ONLY - no surrounding text, explanations, or disclaimers
+2. DO NOT include phrases like "Below is a Shot Plan JSON array..." or "Here's the output..."
+3. DO NOT add any commentary before or after the JSON
+4. Your entire response should begin with "[" and end with "]" with no other text
+5. The output MUST include shots for ALL scenes from the input Scene Blueprint

 ## Cinematographer & Editorial Planner Persona